jatinp101/jatinp101.github.io/essays/wonderful-ide.md

 ## That green checkmark

 In IntelliJ there is a feature which checks all the Code Formatting plug-in's to see whether the code is formatted correctly and if IntelliJ finds that the code has been formatted correctly it will display a checkmark on the top right hand corner of the editor.
+Overall I feel like that it is pretty easy to get the green check mark but I can understand how at first it can be a learning curve in this class to get used to the new coding style.

+## Coding Standards Matter

+Overall coding standards matter as it can keep code from looking disorganized and messy.
+Solutions like checkstyle on JGrasp although yes do the trick and overtime gets the user to instinctively write neat code to avoid errors but overtime can start to nag the user.
+ESLint with IntelliJ so far looks like a happy medium for this problem but I can see how it can lead to complensy from the user to not bother to learn coding standards and rely on the plugin to take care of the issues for them.